Skip to Main Content

 Set decoration from Andean weavers and Lima's antiquarian network

-Here is how this works in practice.
-Set decoration in Peru draws on one of the Americas' most layered material traditions — pre-Columbian Inca and Nazca textile geometry, the gilded mestizo Baroque of the Cusqueño School, the colonial-era ecclesiastical interiors of Cusco and Lima, the Republican-era balconied mansions of the Centro Histórico, the white-sillar architecture of Arequipa, and the Art Nouveau and Indigenista interiors of Barranco.
+Set decoration in Peru draws on one of the Americas' most layered material traditions.
+It spans pre-Columbian Inca and Nazca textile patterns, the gilded mestizo Baroque of the Cusqueño School, and the colonial-era church interiors of Cusco and Lima.
+The line runs on through the Republican-era balconied mansions of the Centro Histórico, the white-sillar build style of Arequipa, and the Art Nouveau and Indigenista interiors of Barranco.

-Here is the short of it.
-Our network reaches into the Lima antiquarian routes through the Centro Histórico, San Isidro, and Barranco dealers, Mercado Indio Lima for broad-range Andean craft, and the Cusco antiquarian quarter around San Blas for colonial church relics and period furniture.
-Set decorators are matched against verified Premios Luces, Festival de the capital at PUCP, or global co-productions credits and against the period and tone of the production — Inca-era ceremonial interior, colonial-Baroque convent, Republican-era Limeñan parlour, mid-twentieth-century coastal hacienda, or the today's Miraflores and Barranco aesthetic that Tondero comedies and Cinesphere drama demand.
+Our network reaches into Lima's antiques routes through the Centro Histórico, San Isidro, and Barranco dealers.
+It also taps Mercado Indio Lima for broad Andean craft and the Cusco antiques quarter around San Blas for colonial church relics and period furniture.
+We match set decorators against verified Premios Luces, Festival de Lima at PUCP, or global co-production credits, and against the period and tone of the shoot.
+That might be an Inca-era ceremonial interior, a colonial-Baroque convent, a Republican-era Limeñan parlour, a mid-twentieth-century coastal hacienda, or the present-day Miraflores and Barranco look that Tondero comedies and Cinesphere drama demand.

-Here is the breakdown.
 The regional supply chain is the network's defining strength.
-Decorators source handwoven alpaca textiles from Chinchero weaver cooperatives and Pisac market vendors — the same supply chains that dressed Llosa's Madeinusa and The Milk of Sorrow — colonial silver and church relics through the Cusco antiquarian circuit, hand-painted Arequipa pottery, Capodimonte-style ceramics from Lima experts, woodwork from the city mestizo-Baroque carvers, and Republican-era furnishings from Centro Histórico Lima dealers including Casa Tradicional Limeña suppliers.
+Decorators source handwoven alpaca textiles from Chinchero weaver cooperatives and Pisac market vendors, the same supply chains that dressed Llosa's Madeinusa and The Milk of Sorrow.
+They also bring in colonial silver and church relics through the Cusco antiques circuit, hand-painted Arequipa pottery, and Capodimonte-style ceramics from Lima pros.
+Woodwork comes from the city's mestizo-Baroque carvers, and Republican-era furnishings from Centro Histórico Lima dealers, including Casa Tradicional Limeña suppliers.
 Today's briefs route through the capital's San Isidro design showrooms and Barranco styling agencies.

-Here is what that looks like on the ground.
-Productions filming across Lima, Cusco, the Sacred Valley, Arequipa, Iquitos, and Madre de Dios are supported by decorators who manage cross-region transport, altitude-adapted prep, and scene matching between coast, Sierra, and Selva sets.
-DAFO and Ministerio de Cultura productions get bilingual department heads, Ley 26370 framework support, Ibermedia and bilateral co-production paperwork, full crew scaling from single decorator through leadman, buyers, dressers, and swing gang teams, and the 18% IGV invoicing standard.
+Productions filming across Lima, Cusco, the Sacred Valley, Arequipa, Iquitos, and Madre de Dios rely on our decorators.
+They manage cross-region transport, altitude-ready prep, and scene matching between coast, Sierra, and Selva sets.
+DAFO and Ministerio de Cultura shoots get bilingual department heads and Ley 26370 framework support.
+They also get Ibermedia and bilateral co-production forms and full crew scaling, from a single decorator through leadman, buyers, dressers, and swing gang teams.
+Billing follows the 18% IGV standard.

 ACT 03